xfilesono/ToDoListApp/Readme.md

 # Future Upgrades
 Priority can be fixed as numbers or low-high and can be selected as like drop down list.
 Edit screen can't fetch the other lines, has to be a id textbox and fetch button.
-Archive screen can have edit button, so anyone can mark as not done a task.
+Archive screen can have edit button, so anyone can mark a task as unfinished again.
 Need to add a column or two in SQL table for created or deleted or mark as done date.
 There has to be website checker for up/down status.